rust-lang/rust-mode/README.md

 [rustic](https://github.com/brotzeit/rustic) is based on rust-mode, extending it with other features such as integration with LSP and with flycheck.

+## Optional features

+The features of the following files can be disabled with `rust-load-optional-libraries`.

+- rust-cargo.el
+- rust-compile.el
+- rust-playpen.el
+- rust-rustfmt.el

+They are disabled by default when you use rustic as it has its own implementations for those features.

 ## Customization